LukeLandry/squidnotes/README.md

 # Squid Notes

-Squid Notes is a cross-platform Minecraft project that ships as both a Fabric mod and a Paper plugin.
+Squid Notes is a Minecraft Java Edition mod that ships as both a Fabric mod and a Paper plugin.
 The Fabric client mod replaces the default note-block right-click cycle with a note-selection UI for players who have the mod installed.
 Right-click opens a piano-style keyboard where the player can preview notes locally, choose a pending note directly, and commit it only after pressing confirm.
 Shift-right-click keeps vanilla placement behavior so blocks can still be placed against a note block.

 ## Current Behavior